FaizanAziz2001/Media-Player-Android/README.md

 **Functionality:**
 - You can play music from local storage
-- You can watch vidoes from local storage
+- You can watch videos from local storage
 - Stream youtube,spotify from inside the app or open it in web from inside the app

 **Screenshots:**